 Under the current edition of NFPA 70E, arc flash warning labels are a critical part of step 4: Awareness.
 With that context, it’s easy to see why arc flash warning labels are important for worker safety.

 Arc Flash Label Details

-Arc flash labels of some kind have been required by NFPA 70E for many years.
-In the new edition of NFPA 70E, the labeling requirements have been moved slightly; they now appear in Article 130.5(H).
-However, the essential information requirements have been kept unchanged from the 2015 edition.
+Arc flash labels of some kind have been required by NFPA 70E for many years, and the essential information to be included on them has stayed the same since the 2015 edition.
 Each arc flash warning label needs to include: